Jingo (novel): Plot

-Vimes catches up with 71-hour Ahmed and has, by this time, figured out that Ahmed is a fellow policeman.
+Vimes catches up with 71-Hour Ahmed and has, by this time, figured out that Ahmed is a fellow policeman.
 Ahmed tells Vimes that Prince Cadram was responsible for the assassination attempt on Prince Khufurah.
 Ahmed and his band of Klatchian D'regs and Vimes' army head towards Gebra, in Klatch, where the war is due to start.

-To blend in, Vetinari, Nobby and Fred Colon get hold of some Klatchian clothing, though Nobby ends up wearing the costume of a dancing girl and gets in touch with his feminine side.
-The three head to Gebra, where they discover that Carrot has convinced the two armies to get together and play a game of soccer, Vimes is preparing to arrest both Klatchian Prince Cadram and Lord Rust for various breaches of the peace (such as being prepared for war), and 71-hour Ahmed is supporting him.
+To blend in, Vetinari, Nobby, and Fred Colon get hold of some Klatchian clothing, though Nobby ends up wearing the costume of a dancing girl and gets in touch with his feminine side.
+The three head to Gebra, where they discover that Carrot has convinced the two armies to get together and play a game of football, Vimes is preparing to arrest both Klatchian Prince Cadram and Lord Rust for various breaches of the peace (such as being prepared for war), and 71-Hour Ahmed is supporting him.
 Vetinari prevents an international incident by the surrender of Ankh-Morpork and offering war reparations, to be ratified on Leshp in one week.

 Vetinari is returned to Ankh-Morpork, under arrest and in disgrace, but as Leshp has vanished back under the sea again, the treaty was to be signed in a non-existent territory and thus the charge of treason is invalid.
-Seeing he has been tricked, and with the people and generals turning against him, Prince Cadram flees, with 71-hour Ahmed in pursuit.
+Seeing he has been tricked, and with the people and generals turning against him, Prince Cadram flees, with 71-Hour Ahmed in pursuit.
 His brother Khufurah recovers and assumes control of Klatch.
 Vimes is informed that Vetinari has been "reminded" that the old rank of Commander was the same as the old rank of Duke.
 He objects, claiming that only a King can make a Duke, but then realises that Carrot, secretly the heir to the throne, was speaking to Vetinari.
 However, Vimes later attempts to get out of his own investiture ceremony half-way through by giving chase to an apprentice thief.

 Through the ramblings of Vimes' malfunctioning "dis-organiser", it is revealed that in another timeline, where Vimes chose to stay in Ankh-Morpork rather than attempt to rescue Angua, Klatch ended up invading the city, resulting in the deaths of the entire Watch.